data-tools/big-data-types/docs/Modules/Spark.md

 ```

 ### Spark Schema from Multiple Case Classes
-Also, an schema can be created from multiple case classes.
+Also, a schema can be created from multiple case classes.
 As an example, it could be useful for those cases where we read data using a Case Class,
 and we want to append some metadata fields, but we don't want to create another Case Class with exactly the same fields plus a few more.
 ```scala